Dataherald/dataherald/README.md

 #### Adding database level instructions

-You can add database level instructions to the context store manually from the `POST /api/v1/instructions` endpoint These instructions are passed directly to the engine and can be used to steer the engine to generate SQL that is more in line with your business logic.
+You can add database level instructions to the context store manually from the `POST /api/v1/instructions` endpoint.
+These instructions are passed directly to the engine and can be used to steer the engine to generate SQL that is more in line with your business logic.

 ```